redecentralize/redecentralize-website/_posts/blog/2020-02-07-breaking-big-tech-open.md

 While email just works, a technology that’s very similar, such as instant messaging, doesn’t.
 We have no interoperability, which means many of us have upward of four different chat apps on our phones and have to remember which of our friends are on Twitter, Facebook, WhatsApp (owned by Facebook), Signal, Wire, Telegram, etc. We don’t carry around 5 phones so why do we maintain accounts with so many providers, each storing our personal details, each with a different account and password to remember?
 This is because these messaging apps use their own, closed, proprietary protocols and harm usability and accessibility in the process.
 This is not in the interests of most people.

 Interoperability and the use of open protocols would transform this, offering us a better experience and control over our data while reducing our reliance on any one platform.
-Open protocols can form the basis of shared digital infrastructure that’s more resilient and would help us keep companies that provide digital services more accountable.
+Open protocols can form the basis of a shared digital infrastructure that’s more resilient and would help us keep companies that provide digital services, accountable.
 It would make it possible to leave and choose whose services we use.

 ## What would this look like in practice?